themightyoarfish/ikkuna/README.md

 * Metadata such as current step in the training, current labels and current predictions

-Subscribers consume this data and distill it into metrics.
+Subscribers consume this data and distil it into metrics.
 Different backends can be used

 * Matplotlib (currently doesn't work)